dfir-iris/iris-web/README.md

 **To run:**
 1. Clone the repo and cd into it
 2. Copy `.env.model` into `.env`
-3. (Optional if you juste want to try) If used in production, please configure the .env file at the root of the project:
+3. (Optional if you just want to try) If used in production, please configure the .env file at the root of the project:
    1. Nginx: you might want to specify your own certificate as specified above
    2. Database credentials: **POSTGRES_PASSWORD** and **DB_PASS** (you can also customise the usernames)